rrwen/qgis-rasterarray/Readme.txt

    GoLObject.speed = x
    -- x is the refresh speed in seconds before processing the next cycle

- * Enable fast forward:

-   GoLObject.fastForward = True
-   -- If set to true, the cycle command will only display the ending cycle

  C2.
 Dimensions
  ..........................................
  * Set the width and height when creating the GameofLife object: